symfony/symfony-docs/messenger.rst

     ``Message group ID`` for every message, so the queue processes them one at a time, and a unique ``Message deduplication ID`` for every message, so the queue delivers every message you send.
-Set the ``Message deduplication ID`` yourself when you want the queue to discard duplicates.
+Set the ``Message deduplication ID`` yourself, with the stamp or the interface described above, when you want the queue to discard duplicates: the ``ContentBasedDeduplication`` attribute of the queue alone is not enough, as the default ID overrides it.

     .. versionadded:: 8.2